Montana/terminal.com/README.md

 # About

 This is a Ruby wrapper for [Terminal.com](https://www.terminal.com) API.
 It works on Ruby 2; Ruby 1.8 or 1.9 are not supported.
+It contains:

+- Low-level API 1:1 mapping to Terminal.com endpoints.
+- High-level object-oriented API.
+- Command-line client.

+This library has **no dependencies**.
+You can optionally use it with CodeRay to get syntax-highlighted responses in the command-line client, but the core doesn't depend on any 3rd party library.

+It uses `net/http` for network communication.
+Writing an adapter for a different HTTP library is as simple as overriding one method.
+In future more HTTP libraries _migth_ be supported.

 # Usage